mlopezlago/getting-and-cleaning-data-course-project/CodeBook.md

 - mean.of.frequency.domain.signal.of.body.gyroscope.jerk.magnitude
 - standard.deviation.of.frequency.domain.signal.of.body.gyroscope.jerk.magnitude
 - mean.frequency.derived.from.weighted.average.of.frequency.domain.signal.of.body.gyroscope.jerk.magnitude
-- angle.of.time.domain.signal.of.body.aceleration.mean.and.gravity
+- angle.of.time.domain.signal.of.body.aceleration.mean.and.gravity (Additional vectors obtained by averaging the signals in a signal window sample.)
-- angle.of.time.domain.signal.of.body.aceleration.jerk.mean.and.gravity.mean
+- angle.of.time.domain.signal.of.body.aceleration.jerk.mean.and.gravity.mean (Additional vectors obtained by averaging the signals in a signal window sample.)
-- angle.of.time.domain.signal.of.body.gyroscope.mean.and.gravity.mean
+- angle.of.time.domain.signal.of.body.gyroscope.mean.and.gravity.mean (Additional vectors obtained by averaging the signals in a signal window sample.)
-- angle.of.time.domain.signal.of.body.gyroscope.jerk.mean.and.gravity.mean
+- angle.of.time.domain.signal.of.body.gyroscope.jerk.mean.and.gravity.mean (Additional vectors obtained by averaging the signals in a signal window sample.)
-- angle.of.x.and.gravity.mean
+- angle.of.x.and.gravity.mean (Additional vectors obtained by averaging the signals in a signal window sample.)
-- angle.of.y.and.gravity.mean
+- angle.of.y.and.gravity.mean (Additional vectors obtained by averaging the signals in a signal window sample.)
-- angle.of.z.and.gravity.mean
+- angle.of.z.and.gravity.mean (Additional vectors obtained by averaging the signals in a signal window sample.)

 ### variables used in the script
 -  subjectTest - the subject ids for the test data